-In 1999, the Company granted performance share awards to Messrs.
-Adkins, Schimkaitis, McMasters and Thompson, and stock appreciation rights awards to Mr. Boyles, and others, under the Performance Incentive Plan for a performance period that commenced January 1, 2000, and ended December 31, 2000.
-The executives receiving performance share awards were entitled to earn the awards depending on the extent to which the Company during the performance period achieved specified performance goals relative to the Industry Peer Group relating to earnings growth, growth in non-regulated net income, and share price relative to book value, with a portion of the performance shares allocated to the achievement of each goal.
-The Company did not achieve any of the three performance goals in 2000.
+In 2000, Messrs.
+Adkins, Schimkaitis, McMasters and Thompson each received performance awards of 5,060, 9,600, 5,120 and 5,120 shares, respectively, of Chesapeake common stock for a performance period beginning January 1, 2001, and ending December 31, 2001.
+At the end of the performance period, the recipient was entitled to earn the entire allotment of performance shares, or a portion thereof, depending on the extent to which the Company achieved specified performance goals relative to the Industry Peer Group relating to earnings growth, growth in non-regulated net income, and share price relative to book value, with a portion of the performance shares allocated to the achievement of each goal.
+Under the terms of the award, the recipient may elect, on or before September 30, 2001, to receive, in lieu of the number of performance shares that he was entitled to earn, the number of shares of restricted stock equal to 25% of his allotment of performance shares.
+The company did not achieve any of the three performance goals in 2001.
 Accordingly, Messrs.
 Adkins, Schimkaitis, McMasters and Thompson elected to receive shares of restricted stock in lieu of performance shares, resulting in restricted stock awards described in footnote 4 to the Summary Compensation Table, which represented 25% of each executive's allotment of performance shares.
-Because none of the performance goals were achieved in 2000, only 2,500 SARs, representing the time-based portion of the 5000 SARs awarded to Mr. Boyles in 1999 vested, and the balance was forfeited.
+Because none of the performance goals were achieved in 2001, only 2,500 SARs, representing the time-based portion of the 5000 SARs awarded to Mr. Boyles in 2000 vested, and the balance was forfeited.

-In 2000, Messrs.
-Adkins, Schimkaitis, McMasters and Thompson each received performance awards of 5,060, 9,600, 5,120 and 5,120 shares, respectively, of Chesapeake common stock for a performance period beginning January 1, 2001, and ending December 31, 2001.
+In 2001, Messrs.
+Adkins, Schimkaitis, McMasters, Thompson and Boyles each received performance awards of 5,060, 9,600, 5,120, 5,120 and 5,120 shares, respectively, of Chesapeake common stock for a performance period beginning January 1, 2002, and ending December 31, 2002.
 At the end of the performance period, the recipient is entitled to earn the entire allotment of performance shares, or a portion thereof, depending on the extent to which the Company achieves specified performance goals relative to the Industry Peer Group relating to earnings growth, growth in non-regulated net income, and share price relative to book value, with a portion of the performance shares allocated to the achievement of each goal.
-Under the terms of the award, the recipient may elect, on or before September 30, 2001, to receive, in lieu of the number of performance shares that he is entitled to earn, the number of shares of restricted stock equal to 25% of his allotment of performance shares.
+Under the terms of the award, the recipient may elect, on or before September 30, 2002, to receive, in lieu of the number of performance shares that he is entitled to earn, the number of shares of restricted stock equal to 25% of his allotment of performance shares.
 In the event of a change in control during the performance period, the total number of performance shares granted, prorated based on the proportion of the calendar year that has elapsed, is deemed earned.
 Performance shares, once earned and issued, may not be sold for a three-year period.
 Restricted shares are subject to forfeiture if the recipient voluntarily terminates his employment within three years following the receipt of the shares.
 During the three-year period, the holder of restricted shares is entitled to receive the dividend that is paid on the shares.
-Also in 2000, Mr. Bovles received an award of 5,000 SARs, which are more fully described in footnote 1 to the Option / SAR Grants Table.

-Compensation Of The Chief Executive Officer
+Compensation of the Chief Executive Officer

-During 2000, the compensation of the Company's Chief Executive Officer, John R. Schimkaitis, was determined pursuant to the three-part program described above, as follows:
+During 2001, the compensation of the Company's Chief Executive Officer, John R. Schimkaitis, was determined pursuant to the three-part program described above, as follows: